 You will need to start this recipe the day before to allow for the marination.

-Wash and dry the fish pieces, and place into a small glass bowl.
+- Wash and dry the fish pieces, then place into a small glass bowl.

-Heat the oil in a wide pan.
-Place the fish into the oil, and cook for three to five minutes, tossing frequently.
-The amount of time will depend on the fish, and how you like your fish cooked.
+- Heat the oil in a wide pan.
+Place the fish into the oil, then cook for three to five minutes, tossing frequently.
+The amount of time will depend on the fish and how you like your fish cooked.
 The fish will start to flake when done.